marskar/BIOF309_Fall2017/README.md

 Logistics
 ---------

-This is a 14 week course starting on the 1st Feb 2017, and finishing on 3rd May 2017.
+This is a 15 week course starting on the 1st Feb 2017, and finishing on 10th May 2017, with second week no class.

 Meeting Time and Place: 3:30 Section -
 Meeting Time and Place: 5:30 Section -